 Pixar used to be on top of the world with a string of unbroken hits that ran from their first film Toy Story (1995) through A Bug’s Life (1998), Monsters, Inc. (2001), Finding Nemo (2003), The Incredibles (2004), Cars (2006), Ratatouille (2007), Wall-E (2008) and Up (2009).
 A funny thing happened around the late 2000s when the studio was in hardball negotiations over whether to stay with parent company Disney.
 Pixar eventually won, John Lasseter was appointed chief creative officer at Disney and Pixar regained the right to sequelise their own films from Disney.

 However, this seemed to presage a fundamental change in the studio’s focus after that point.
 From around 2010, Pixar embarked on a string of weaker sequels – Toy Story 3 (2010), Cars 2 (2011), Monsters University (2013), Cars 3 (2017), Incredibles 2 (2018) and Toy Story 4 (2019).
-Original material was sporadic and came out as either damp squibs like Brave (2012) or box-office duds like The Good Dinosaur (2015) with the only halfway reasonable efforts to emerge during this time being Inside Out (2015), Coco (2017) and Onward (2020).
+Original material was sporadic and came out as either damp squibs like Brave (2012) or box-office duds like The Good Dinosaur (2015) with most of the others being likeable halfway reasonable efforts such as Inside Out (2015), Coco (2017), Onward (2020) and Soul (2020).
 Moreover, Pixar creative talents seemed to get big heads and as part of the deal several of them had their live-action directorial outings bankrolled by Disney – only for these to end up as expensive box-office flops like John Carter (2012) and Tomorrowland (2015).